Gov. Larry Hogan Renews Coronavirus State Of Emergency In Maryland

 ANNAPOLIS, Md.
 (WJZ) — Gov. Larry Hogan renewed the coronavirus state of emergency in Maryland on Friday.

-Hogan called for the Marylanders to remain vigilant in the fight against COVID-19.
+Hogan called for Marylanders to remain vigilant in the fight against COVID-19.

 “While Maryland’s positivity and case rates remain lower than most states in America, we are closely monitoring increases in some of our key health metrics as well as rising numbers in states across the country,” said Governor Hogan.
 “This crisis is far from over, and this virus does not recognize state borders.
 I want to remind Marylanders that the only way to keep our state open for business is to avoid traveling to hotspots and continue following the public health guidelines.
 We cannot let our guard down, and we must remain vigilant.”